100-RAB625/free_cloud_models_ollama/README.md

+Run this Code on kaggle or Collab Enviornment with GPU Enabled!!!!!!!!

 # free_cloud_models_ollama
 A free, serverless-style AI web scraper and summarizer powered by Ollama and Cloudflare.
 Expose models up to 20B parameters (like the GLM series) to the cloud and trigger processing via URL endpoints with zero local CPU/GPU hardware costs.